mui/material-ui/docs/pages/blog/mui-material-v5-3.md

   />
   ```

-- The callback also works with experimental `sx` function:
+- The callback also works with the [experimental `sx`](/system/styled/#how-can-i-use-the-sx-syntax-with-the-styled-utility) function:

   ```jsx
   import { ThemeProvider, createTheme, experimental_sx as sx } from '@mui/material/styles';